When is the Best Time to See the Plum Blossoms in Mito, Ibaraki?

 The highlight of Kairakuen are the plums, but there are many other things you can't miss.
-For example, the area around Tsuki ike (pond) where nature remains and Taro cedar, which is said to be about 800 years old.
-The view from Japanese Chess Grounds (Senekidai) is also wonderful.
+For example, the area around Tsuki ike (pond) where nature remains and the Taro cedar trees, which are said to be about 800 years old.
+The view from the Japanese Chess Grounds (Senekidai) is also wonderful.
 Here are some other recommended spots and ways to spend your time here.

 Historical Buildings such as Koubuntei and Nakamon

 Various historic buildings remain in the park.
-For example, a representative one is Koubuntei.
+For example, Koubuntei.
 It is a sophisticated building that was designed by Tokugawa Nariaki, who built the landscape, and was restored in 1958.
 A new lacquer painting was created along with the restoration, gorgeously decorating the interior.
 From the 3rd floor Rakujuro, you can see a vast landscape.

-In addition, Nakamon gate at the entrance of Koubuntei is a building there from the beginning.
-The simple structure of the Kayabuki blends into the garden atmosphere.
-Shibasakimon gate, located at the end of the Nakamon Gate, is a quiet gate connecting Koubuntei and plum tress area.
+In addition, Nakamon gate at the entrance of Koubuntei is a building that has been there since the beginning of the park's history.
+The simple structure of the Kayabuki blends into the garden's atmosphere.
+Shibasakimon gate, located at the end of the Nakamon Gate, is a quiet gate connecting Koubuntei and the plum tree area.

-The main gate of Koubuntei on the north side of the park is the main gate at the beginning of landscaping, and about 170 years have passed since it was built.
-It is the gate of a black and tight impression.
+The main gate of Koubuntei on the north side of the park is the main gate that was erected at the beginning of landscaping; about 170 years have passed since it was built.
+It is a gate with a black and tight impression.

 In the park, you can see many plants that add color to each season.

 The biggest highlight of the flowers in Kairakuen is the plum.
-From mid-December to March, about 100 kinds of plums, including varieties such as Toji and Toba.
-In particular, the plum festival is held from mid-February to March, and the plums in the park are in full bloom.
+From mid-December to March, about 100 kinds of plums, including varieties such as Toji and Toba start to bloom.
+In particular, the plum festival is held from mid-February to March when the plums in the park are in full bloom.

-In late April, about 380 strains of two varieties of flower, a red flower Kirishima azalea and white flower Dodan azalea spread.
+In late April, about 380 strains of two varieties of flower, a red flower Kirishima azalea, and white flower Dodan azalea spread across the grounds.

-Also, in summer, Moso bamboo and cedars grow lush, creating a cool shade in the summer prime garden.
+Also, in summer, Moso bamboo and cedars grow lush, creating a cool shade in the prime of summer.

-In addition, autumn begins in September with the Hagi Festival, and about 750 varieties such as Miyagino hagi, white hagi bloom adorable flowers.
-Following that, around mid-November, Momiji dani enters the autumnal season.
+In addition, autumn begins in September with the Hagi Festival, with about 750 varieties such as Miyagino Hagi and white Hagi blooming adorable flowers.
+Following that, around mid-November, Momiji Dani enters the autumnal season.
 During this period, the valley is lit up, and the autumn leaves emerge in the night sky.
-(As of October 2019)
+(Accurate as of October 2019)

 Opening Hours and Entrance Fees of Kairakuen

 The opening time of Kairakuen differs depending on the main garden, other facilities, and the season.
-The main garden is open from 6:00 to 19:00 from 1st April to the end of September, and from 7:00 to 18:00 from October to 31st March.
-In addition, the area other than the main garden is open 24 hours a day.
+The main garden is open from 6:00 to 19:00 from the 1st of April to the end of September, and from 7:00 to 18:00 from October to the 31st of March.
+In addition, the areas other than the main garden are open 24 hours a day.

 The entrance fee for Kairakuen Main Garden is 300 yen per adult, and Koubuntei is 200 yen per adult.
-Koubuntei is open from 9:00 to 17:00 from 1st April to the end of September, and from 9:00 to 16:30 from October to March 31.
-It is closed from 29th to 31st December.
-(As of November 2019)
+Koubuntei is open from 9:00 to 17:00 from the 1st of April to the end of September, and from 9:00 to 16:30 from October to March 31st.
+It is closed from the 29th to the 31st of December.
+(Accurate as of November 2019)